Woman shot at Dallas airport is former bank robbery suspect, police say

 Dallas Love Field shooting suspect injured by police officers

-A woman who was shot by police after she fired a handgun inside the terminal at Dallas Love Field Airport is a former bank robbery suspect, police say.
+A woman who was shot by police after she fired a handgun inside the terminal at Dallas Love Field Airport is a former bank robbery suspect, reports say.

 Dallas Police Chief Eddie Garcia said that the incident happened after 37-year-old Portia Odufuwa was dropped off near the Southwest Airlines ticket counter at around 11am on Monday morning.